Will mortgage rates go down in 2025?

 Mortgage rates determine how much interest you'll pay.
 The rate you're offered is set by your lender, and will be based on several factors including economic conditions, the Bank of England base rate, your own personal and financial circumstances, your loan-to-value ratio and the type of mortgage you choose.

-Put simply, the higher the interest rate, the higher your monthly mortgage payments will be and the more expensive your mortgage will be in total.
+The higher the interest rate, the higher your monthly mortgage payments will be and the more expensive your mortgage will be in total.
 Lower rates will reduce your costs, both monthly and in total.

 With fixed-rate mortgages, the interest rate stays the same for the full length of the deal which means your monthly payment will remain consistent.
 This can provide reassurance if rates rise, as you won't be impacted by increased rates unless your fixed-rate deal comes to an end.
 However, if rates fall, you won't be able to take advantage.